+Products.

-- 100. Defendants also capitalized on the growing interest of Tommie Copper Products by introducing a Tommie Copper TV Show to be hosted by Defendant Montel.
-The show was intended to introduce new products and features stories of individuals who use Tommie Copper Products. - 101.
-In an announcement for the new show, Kallish again alluded to the pain he suffered after the accident, stating, "After the accident, I just wanted to have my life back; A life not dulled by prescription drugs, uncomfortable products or limited mobility."
-Kallish's use of his personal story as a marketing tool is especially alluring to consumers on the hunt for benign pain relief treatment devoid of adverse side effects. - 102.
-Separately, Defendant Montel also made misleading representations about Defendants' Products on his verified Twitter and Facebook accounts, endorsing Tommie Copper Products as pain management products:
+110. In an announcement for the new show, Kallish again alluded to the pain he suffered after the accident, stating: "After the accident, I just wanted to have my life back; a life not dulled by prescription drugs, uncomfortable products or limited mobility."
+Kallish's use of his personal story as a marketing tool is especially alluring to consumers on the hunt for benign pain relief treatment devoid of adverse side effects.

+111. Separately, Defendant Montel also made misleading representations about Defendants' Products on his verified Twitter and Facebook accounts, endorsing Tommie Copper Products as pain management products that can significantly relieve pain: